FischbachLab/nf-ninjamap/local/README.md

-A sample script shows how to run ninjamap jobs under the Nextflow framework on a local computer.
+A sample script shows how to run ninjamap jobs under the Nextflow framework on premise servers.
 ====================

 1. Install [nextflow](https://www.nextflow.io/)